yottaawesome/fsnd-project-2/README.md

 * `secret.google_clientsecret:` a single-line file with your Google application's client secret.
 * `secret.google_client_secrets.json:` the downloaded JSON file for your Google application from Google Developer Console.

-I'll remove requirement for `secret.google.clientid` and `secret.google_clientsecret` in the future and allow the server to directly extract this information using only `secret.google_client_secrets.json`.
+In the future, I'll remove the requirement for `secret.google.clientid` and `secret.google_clientsecret` and allow the server to directly extract this information using only `secret.google_client_secrets.json`.

 * From Bash:
   * Move into the server dir: `cd src/svr`.